ryanohoro/csbruter/README.md

 Cobalt Strike team server has no mitigation for password brute force attacks.

+### Mitigation Update

+Cobalt Strike 3.10 (Released Dec 11, 2017) imposes a 1 second delay between attempts as a mitigation for this attack.

 ## Background

 The Cobalt Strike team server requires two types of authentication.
 The